SouthernMethodistUniversity/ds_1300/_sources/README.md

 ## Installing and Loading Anaconda

-This step can be skipped when using ManeFrame II (M2) as Anaconda is already installed and available via `module load python/3`.
+This step can be skipped when using SMU HPC clusters as Anaconda is already installed and available via `module load conda`.

 Directions for installing Anaconda on your own machine can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).